volodymyrhudyma/blog/content/blog/fragments-in-react.md

 );
 ```

-You just created two components: **Table** and **Columns**.
+You have just created two components: **Table** and **Columns**.

-The first one is responsible for rendering table's markup, the second one - for rendering columns.
+The first is responsible for rendering the markup of a table, the second - for rendering the columns.

-Since it is possible to have more than one column, the **Columns** component can return multiple **td** elements, that have to be wrapper in a single parent element, **div** in our example.
+Since it is possible to have more than one column, the **Columns** component can return multiple **td** elements that need to be wrapped into a single parent element, in our example **div**.

-But adding that div results in having an invalid HTML structure:
+But adding this **div** results in an invalid HTML structure:

 ![Invalid HTML Structure Markup](/img/screenshot-2020-12-29-at-12.44.04.png "Invalid HTML Structure Markup")